Ulices Renoj

 Do you like entertainment outside of school?

 Actually, yeah.
-For me, doing things outside is much more relaxing and less stressful than academics because I'm not academic.
-I'm a very athletic person.
-I like to do movement.
+For me, doing things outside is much more relaxing and less stressful than academics because I’m not academic.
+I’m a very athletic person.
+I like movement.
 I prefer being an athletic type of person instead of a studying type of person.

 Do you think KORYO could help you with other things as well?